lonesel/guess_the_word_cmd/README.md

 # guess_the_word_cmd
-Game «Guess the word» in the console.
+Game «Guess the number» in the console.
+Game project created for learning programming.
+Project number three.